jacwellington/mnpopcenter.github.io/_posts/2015-11-10-Data-Spotlight-IHIS.markdown

 The IHIS  integrates the NHIS (National Health Interview Survey) and makes the data available in one comprehensive data extract system.
 It contains annual health data from 1963 to the present.
 The survey asks many questions and those questions have varied greatly over time.
 The NHIS public use files provide the source of the IHIS data.

+The NHIS covers health status, acute and chronic illness, disability, access and utilization of health care services, health insurance coverage and health related behaviors.

+IHIS integrates data across time to enable researchers to do time series analysis.
 As with other MPC data the "integration" applied to the data distinguishes the MPC IHIS from the NHIS data.
 Integration in IHIS must provide some common variables out of very different data across time.
 For instance,

 	"...A second feature of integration in IHIS is combining, into a single variable, material covering comparable substantive ground but appearing in different types of files in the original NHIS public use data.
 For example, IHIS combines information on whether an individual had a usual place for medical care